 As with all behavioral and mental health issues, it is best to meet with a professional and define problems and goals.
 Doing so will be the best way to understand all of the options to make an informed decision.

-DBT and CBT address different issues for patients, and as a result have different goals.
-The first sessions for each type of therapy will also differ based on those goals the individual’s needs for attending therapy.
+DBT and CBT address different issues, and as a result have different goals.
+The first sessions for each type of therapy will also differ based on those goals and the individual’s needs for attending therapy.

 What To Expect At Your First CBT Session

-As with most therapy, the first session is a review of paperwork completed before the session otherwise known as an “intake.”
-The therapist collaborates with the client to assess symptoms and problems, and how they affect one’s life.
-This is the time to set SMART goals that will guide therapy.
-CBT is focused on solving problems in the present.
-Don’t be surprised if the therapist doesn’t ask for a deep personal history.
-CBT treatment assumes that negative thoughts are having an unwanted impact on behavior and emotions.
-Emphasis in therapy will be placed on challenging and changing burdensome thoughts, emotions and behaviors to improve one’s quality of life.
+As with most forms of therapy, the first session is a review of paperwork completed before the session otherwise known as an “intake.”
+The therapist collaborates with the client to assess symptoms and problems, and how they are affecting their life.
+This is the time to set SMART goals that will guide the therapy process.
+CBT is focused on solving problems in the present, so don’t be surprised if the therapist doesn’t ask for a deep personal history.
+CBT treatment assumes that negative thoughts are having an unwanted impact on behavior and emotions, and the emphasis in therapy will be placed on challenging and changing burdensome thoughts, emotions and behaviors to improve one’s quality of life.

-In additional sessions, the therapist will guide the work based on the current session’s agreed upon agenda.
 In the first few sessions, it will feel like the therapist is talking a lot.
 The CBT model has to be explained and understood for the treatment to be productive.
-Moving forward, there is less education and more CBT work on current problem situations.
+Moving forward, there will be less education and more CBT work on current problems.
 This will include practice using the skills, rehearsal for future situations, feedback and new homework.

 Success with CBT relies on committing to all of the CBT work.
 The therapist will expect and review completed homework and skills practice every session.
 Talking through a session will not achieve the established goals.
 Changing thoughts, emotions, and behaviors is the most difficult work one can confront.
 It takes dedication to change.
 Optimism, desire to change, commitment to learning, hard work, and a very good relationship with the therapist will greatly impact CBT treatment results.